treeder/flaregun-starter/README.md

 ### Deploy to Cloudflare

-Want to deploy right now to see it in action?
+Want to deploy in seconds to see it in action?

-DEPLOY TO CLOUDFLARE NOT WORKING AT THE MOMENT, CARRY ON.

 [![Deploy to Cloudflare](https://deploy.workers.cloudflare.com/button)](https://deploy.workers.cloudflare.com/?url=https://github.com/treeder/flaregun-starter)